howonlee/diluddit/README.md

 A lot of stuff is hardcoded to the idiosyncrasies of how I like stuff.
 If you want to de-hardcode it PR's are welcome.
 I won't add auth and posting, tho, so don't ask.

 Not an official reddit project.
+No affiliation with reddit in any way, shape or form whatsoever.
+MIT licensed.

 Devmode is `npm start`, tests are `npm test`, build is `npm run build`